ejstringer/DASS-shiny/README.md

 # DASS-shiny
-This is the repo for any DASS shiny apps.
+This is the repo for DASS shiny apps.